-According to the latest information reported by Zillow, the median home value in Oregon currently sits at $366,500.
-Over the past 12 months, home prices have increased 2.8% since the same time last year, according to Zillow, and they are expected to rise by 3.8% over the next 12 months.
+According to the latest information reported by Zillow, the median home value in Oregon currently sits at $494,577.
+Over the past 12 months, home prices have decreased 1.9% since the same time last year, according to Zillow.

 FHA.
 Conventional.
 Fixed-rate.
 Adjustable.
 You have a lot of mortgage options to choose from when buying a home in Oregon.
 And there are pros and cons to every choice you make.
 That’s why it’s important to research the different mortgage loan programs in advance, before making any decisions.